top of page

 But regardless of whether your company is required to provide training, it is generally a best practice to educate your workforce on data protection principles, and to teach them how to properly handle personal data in their possession.

-Regardless of whether your company is subject to data protection laws in the U.S. or abroad, or is otherwise required to provide training to your employees, it is still a good idea to be proactive in your data protection training efforts.
+Regardless of whether your company is subject to data privacy laws in the U.S. or abroad, or is otherwise required to provide training to your employees, it is still a good idea to be proactive in your data privacy training efforts.
 It’s kind of like buying a snow shovel to prepare for winter…before the first snowfall is forecasted.
-Here are three reasons to implement data protection Training now regardless of any specific requirement:
+Here are three reasons to implement data privacy training now regardless of any specific requirement:

 1. Educate employees